 “I’ve chosen to donate my time to The Lending Cupboard, it’s a good learning experience and I like helping other people.

 Volunteering here made me realize I was making a difference when just sitting with the elders and listening to them.
 After hearing them talk about their problems I just want to get up and hug them, or cry with them.

 My advice to others – Come and try it out, it’s a good experience and you will meet lots of new people”

-“After retirement I needed to fill my times and felt that volunteering for something that interested me would be to my advantage and to the advantage of the charity.
+“After retirement I needed to fill my time and felt that volunteering for something that interested me would be to my advantage and to the advantage of the charity.

-I have chosen to donate my time to the Lending Cupboard after I had tried a couple of other places and the friendliness and openness of the Lending Cupboard is the most appealing.
+I have chosen to donate my time to The Lending Cupboard after I had tried a couple of other places and the friendliness and openness of TLC is the most appealing.

 I have realized I was making a difference when a gentleman was returning some equipment and was telling me how it had helped his wife so much while she was ill, he began to cry as she had just passed away.
 It was very touching.

 Make sure the position is definitely something you are interested in and that you can feel you are making a difference!”